jplaui/origo/README.md

 ```

 We quickly outline the key ideas behind the struture of the repository.
 For local development, developers can run the script `certs/cert.sh` to automatically generate self-signed root, server, and client certificates.
 The `server` folder and server-commands are only required _ORIGO_ is executed entirely locally.
+The `proxy` folder uses TLS SNI to establish TCP connections to the correct destination server by parsing the ClientHello of incoming TLS sessions.
+Any TLS traffic between the client and the server is forwarded/reverse tunneled.
+The `proxy` verifies the correctness of public TLS session parameters of the client (communication of these parameters must be added to the repo if the repo is deployed in a WAN setting! we fixed it in our [opex-repositories](https://github.com/opex-research/tls-oracle-demo)).
+Next, the `proxy` runs the ZKP setup proceedure and calls ZKP.Verify if the proof bytes exist.
+The `client` connects via TLS 1.3 to the server and uses the destination in SNI to help the proxy in determining the right connection.
+Next the client sends a request and receives a response in the TLS record phase.
+Afterwards the client runs the witness generation in two phases: 1. the key derivation circuit (KDC) phase and 2. the record phase.
+Last, the client computes the proof once setup parameters of the ZKP circuit are available.

 ## Command Line Toolkit